-- a.
-The building is a residential building. - b.
-There are at least three non-monumental contributing buildings extant within the same block face, and a majority of these have an interior side setback on at least one side. - c.
-The setback is consistent with the median interior side setback of those contributing buildings defined in 04b.
+- a The huilding is a residential huilding - b.
+There are at least three non-monumental contributing buildings extant within the same block face, and a majority of these have an interior side setback on at least one side - c.
+The depth of the setback is consistent with the interior side setbacks of those contributing buildings defined in 04:b.